-Discontinued opera ations IFRS 5.30 Disclose information that enables the evaluation of the financial effects of discontinued operations.
+Discontinued op erations IFRS 5.30 Disclose information that enables the evaluation of the financial effects of discontinued operations and disposals of non-current assets (or disposal groups).
 IFRS 5.41(a) Disclose a description of the discontinued operation.
-IFRS 5:41(b) Disclose facts and circumstances: Of the sale or disposal Manner of disposal Timing of disposal.
-IAS 7.40 Disclose the following: Total consideration received Cash and cash equivalents portion of the consideration Cash and cash equivalents in discontinued operation disposed of Assets and liabilities other than cash or cash equivalents that were in discontinued operation disposed of.
+IFRS 5:41(b) Disclose facts and circumstances:Of the sale or disposalManner of disposalTiming of disposal.
+IAS 7.40 Disclose the following: Total consideration received Cash and cash equivalents portion of the consideration Cash and cash equivalents in discontinued operation disposed of Assets and liabilities other than cash or cash equivalents that were in discontinued operation disposed of, summarised by each major category.
 IFRS 5.33(c) Disclose the net cash flows attributable to the operating, investing and financing activities of discontinued operations.
 FRS 101:8(c) FRS 101 (Reduced Disclosures) Layout Limited has taken advantage of the exemption under FRS 101 paragraph 8(c) not to disclose this information.
-IFRS 5:34 Re-present the above disclosures for discontinued operations in prior periods.
+IFRS 5:34 Re-present the above disclosures for discontinued operations in prior periods so that the disclosures relate to all operations that have been